sam-zlota/sam-zlota/README.md

 # About Me
 Hi!
 I am Sam.
 I currently am an undergraduate at Northeastern University studying Computer Science with a concentration in Artificial Intelligence.
 I primarily use GitHub as a portfolio for my personal and school projects.
 Please check them out!
-You can contact me at zlota _dot_ s _at_ northeastern _dot_ edu.
+You can contact me at (zlota _dot_ s _at_ northeastern _dot_ edu).
 Cheers.
 # Overview of Projects

 ## AI/ML (Python)